Himanshhhyou/GCS/README.md

 *Insure that your google account should already logged in google chrome or any particular browser that you are using.*

 ### Step 2️⃣
-After logged in successfully you will get an edior and a cloud shell terminal<br><br>
+After logged in successfully you will get an editor and a cloud shell terminal<br><br>

 ![step2.png](images/step2.png)
 *You can minimize the editor by clicking on pencil icon at the top bar*